Czech Republic–United Kingdom relations

 British Prime Minister Keir Starmer with Czech Prime Minister Petr Fiala at a European Political Community summit in Budapest, November 2024.

 Czech Republic–United Kingdom relations encompass the diplomatic, economic, and historical interactions between the Czech Republic and the United Kingdom of Great Britain and Northern Ireland.
-Both countries established diplomatic relations on 26 October 1918.
+Czechoslovakia and the United Kingdom established diplomatic relations on 26 October 1918.

 Both countries share common membership of the Council of Europe, the European Court of Human Rights, the International Criminal Court, NATO, the OSCE, the United Nations, and the World Trade Organization.
 Bilaterally the two countries have a Double Taxation Convention.

 History

 King John of Bohemia was killed in action in the Battle of Crécy in 1346 aiding France against England.

 The United Kingdom and Czechoslovakia historically had lukewarm, although not hostile, relations largely due to Britain's lack of involvement in continental Europe beyond France and Czechoslovakia being caught in between the mostly capitalist Allied countries and the Soviet Union.
 Initially the two nations were allies and trading partners during the years prior to World War II.
 The first Czechoslovak Republic's founder Tomáš Masaryk had lived in London during World War I, where he had met Wickham Steed, a famous Times Journalist and Sir George Clerk.
 Ex British intelligence officer Robert Bruce was a notable English Czechophile, who would later go on to become commercial secretary and was on friendly terms with Masaryk, the first president of Czechoslovakia.
 Ties were somewhat strained when Nazi Germany annexed much of the country under the terms of the Munich Agreement (1938), which many Czechs viewed as the "Munich betrayal" (Mnichovská zrada).
 Over 500 Czech pilots, most of whom had fled the Nazi occupation to Allied countries, served with Royal Air Force and gained distinction during the Battle of Britain for their bravery and skills.
 One such pilot was Josef František, a Distinguished Flying Medal recipient and one of only two non-Commonwealth nationals among "The Few" who were the top ten leading aces.
 Britain was one of several countries Czech Jewish refugees fled to, most notably through Kindertransport.

 Britain and France had to choose between war and dishonour.
 They chose dishonour.
 They will have war.